invicticide/fractive/README.md

 ...which should also be empty.
 This is where past sections will be displayed when history is enabled.

-You can also style your game with custom CSS; just embed it in `<style></style>` tags at the top of your HTML template.
+You can also style your game with custom CSS; just embed it in `<style></style>` tags at the top of your HTML template (or link to an external CSS file if you prefer).

 | CSS selector | Where it appears |
 | ------------ | ---------------- |